Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 • Facebook: “Create and share your meetup plan for Facebook Marketplace sales and purchases”

-• Facebook: “Report a Facebook Marketplace buyer”
+• Facebook: “Report a Facebook Marketplace scam”